scottprahl/iad/README.md

 ## Usage

+### Inverting a single measurement on the command line

 To find the optical properties of a sample 1mm thick that has a total reflectance of 40% and a total transmission of 10% do